home-assistant/home-assistant.io/source/hassio/index.markdown

 ### Upgrading

 Home Assistant users can update via the 'Supervisor' panel in the UI when a new version is released.
-However, please note that updates take some time to roll into the Home Assistant builds.
-Therefore, there is often a slight delay (a day or two) between the availability of a Home Assistant Core update and the update being available in Home Assistant, so be patient.

 <p class='img'>
 <img src='/images/hassio/screenshots/dashboard.png'>